certator/mplh5canvas/README.rst

 Features
 --------

-- Pure Python with no installation dependencies (apart from matplotlib itself)
+- Pure Python
+- Uses mod_pywebsocket to provide multi browser support through multiple websocket standards
-- Requires web browser with Canvas and WebSocket support (Chrome 4+ and Safari 5+ works out of the box, Firefox 4+ and Opera 11+ works after enabling WebSockets in their preferences, but Internet Explorer is not supported)
+- Requires web browser with Canvas and WebSocket support (Chrome 4+, Safari 5+ (OSX and IOS) work out of the box.
+Opera 11+ works after enabling WebSockets in preferences.
+Firefox is not supported and Internet Explorer will never be supported.)
 - Designed with animation and interactivity in mind (resizable, zoomable, clickable regions, etc)
 - Simple plots (e.g. a 2048-point line plot) can be animated at around 60 frames